13+ Incredible Things To Do In Troy NY: From Gilded Age To Urban Hip

 Hart Cluett House Interior

 But if you time it right, you’ll want to gawk at each of the ten or so 18 ft high rooms at the Hart-Cluett House, on the National Historic Register, next door and accessed from inside the museum.
 With hand-painted French wallpaper, exquisite furniture, and impressive décor; interior designers come here for ideas.
-Tours available Second Saturdays during warmer months.
+Tours are available on select Saturdays from May through November.

 Exterior of the Burden Ironworks Museum in Troy NY.